iamgaurva/Intelli-NIET/README.md

-# Intelli-NIET- Campus Issue Reporting
+# A Campus Issue Reporting System